armadito/armadito-av/modules/clamav/README.md

 Prerequisites
 -------------

-In order to compile Uhuru ClamAV module, you need the following tools:
+In order to compile Armadito ClamAV module, you need the following tools:

 - automake/autoconf
 - GNU make